Lufteluke/pi-tin/README.md

 ## build options

-Pi Tin can either be built with a 3D printed clamshell case or built to fit inside an Altoids tin.
+Pi Tin can either be built with a 3D printed clamshell case (93 x 66 x 26.5mm) or built to fit inside an Altoids tin.

 ![](images/size_comparison.jpg)